-This inequality impacts not only the financial trajectories and quality of life of individual entrepreneurs—such as their ability to keep their businesses open and pay for personal needs, including housing and groceries—but also that of whole communities.
+There are stark racial and gender disparities in the small-business landscape of Dallas County, Texas.
+This inequality impacts the financial trajectories and quality of life of individual entrepreneurs—such as their ability to keep their businesses open and pay for personal needs, including housing and groceries—as well as the fate of whole communities.

 This approach aims to ensure that wealth is built in the community—and that it stays there.
 As the branch’s community manager, Terri Thomas, says, “We’re going from community banking to community building.”

 Chase business consultants are also part of the area’s small-business ecosystem and work with local groups to extend their reach and support more entrepreneurs.